szymach/c-pchart/examples/cache.md

 // Create a cache object and store the chart in it
 $cache = new Cache([
-    'CacheFolder' => 'path/to/your/cache/directory',
+    // Optionally change the default directory and file names 'CacheFolder' => 'path/to/your/cache/directory',
     'CacheIndex' => 'name_of_the_index_file.db',
     'CacheDB' => 'name_of_the_database_file.db'